English | Español

 Latinx – When discussing Latinidad, many people prefer to use “Latinx” (or the plural Latinxs) instead of Latinas/os, or Latin@s to affirm the many genderqueer, non-binary, agender, and fluid people that do not identify as women (Latinas) or men (Latinos); terms like Latinx and Latin@ also interrupts the assumption that “Latino” [man] is an adequate umbrella for the experiences of all gender identities and holds space for them to be valued as themselves.

 Lesbian – A term people may use to describe their identity as a woman whose romantic, emotional, physical, and/or sexual attractions are to women.

-LGBTQA+ – The acronym for identities including Lesbian, Gay, Bisexual, Transgender, Queer, Asexual.
+LGBTQIA+ – The acronym for identities including Lesbian, Gay, Bisexual, Transgender, Queer, Asexual.
 The acronym has many variations that include additional identities or varying arrangements of letters that may still leave identities unnamed.
-Some examples include: LGBTQIA, LGBTTQQIA, QUILTBAG.
+Some examples include: LGBTQIA, LGBTTQQIA, QUILTBAG, LGBTQ2-S.

 Misogynoir – “The intersection of racism, anti-Blackness, and misogyny that Black women experience” – Moya Bailey

 Misogyny – A cultural attitude of contempt for, or hatred of women and femininity.